hellflame/argparse/README.md

 Argparser is inspired by [python argparse](https://docs.python.org/3.9/library/argparse.html)

-It's small (less than 700 rows of code) but fully Functional & Powerful
+It's small (about 700 rows of code) but fully Functional & Powerful

 Provide not just simple parse args, but :